gtoral/website/content/authors/admin/_index.md

 Some of my work has been published in the *American Journal of Political Science*, the *Journal of Politics*, and the *Annual Review of Political Science*.

 I am currently on leave for government service as Senior Policy Advisor at the Office of the Prime Minister of Spain.
-While I continue some research activities, I am not available for advising or teaching until I return.
+While I remain engaged in ongoing research, I am not available for advising or teaching during this period.

 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/jpswalsh/academicons@1/css/academicons.min.css">